WordPress/openverse/documentation/guides/quickstart.md

 - [Ingestion server](./ingestion_server/quickstart.md)
 - [Documentation](./documentation/quickstart.md)

-That said, there is something very appealing about running the end-to-end of the stack locally, which this guide is all about.
+That said, there is something very appealing about running the full stack locally, which this guide is all about.

 ## Prerequisites